-This makes it an attractive technology for a financial industry or any other industry looking for more transparent technology and those that want to move away from central authority.
+This makes it an attractive technology for the financial industry or any other industry looking for more transparent technology and those that want to move away from a central authority.

 To get into more details, you can also read our detailed beginner’s guide about what is distributed ledger.

 What is Blockchain?

 The blockchain is really just a type of a distributed ledger.
 You can consider DLT as the parent technology of blockchain.
 However, over time, it became more popular than the whole concept of distributed ledger technology.